 Beam SQL overview

-Beam SQL allows a Beam user (currently only available in Beam Java) to query
+Beam SQL allows a Beam user (currently only available in Beam Java and Python) to query

 bounded and unbounded